tjg/froscon-2012/README.md

 The codebase's first programmer once told me that he built job security by intentionally writing spaghetti.

-This wrecks your design->edit->debug cycles.
+All this wrecks your design->edit->debug cycles.
 When you just want to run a tiny bit of code, it's unnecessary to have to pull in the whole rest of the program.
 Much nicer to write layers of small code: with things broken down into abstractions, which you compose like virtual Lego.

-In any case, the modules I wrote were standalone, and designed to run alongside an interactive REPL.
-A single keystroke evaluated the sourcecode I worked on, so I could grow my systems incrementally.
+My solution was to write standalone modules, designed to run alongside an interactive REPL.
+A single keystroke executed the sourcecode I worked on, so I could grow my systems incrementally.

+I believe this led to notably simpler, more composable code.

-(Note that SQL and Unix have REPLs too — they're just called interactive prompts.
+(Note that SQL and Unix have REPLs too — "interactive prompts".
 They allow you to interact with a live, growing system.
 Rather than stopping and restarting it each time.)

-For example, with a single function call, I pushed data safely into MongoDB.
-Or queried it at runtime.
-With all the power of Python.

-I believe this led to notably simpler, more composable code.

 ### Explore 3rd parties